Looking back at the courses I took as part of my formal engineering education, I can’t help but make two observations:

 Studying human evolution, behaviour, and culture through the ages provides a sense of perspective and shows the modesty of our footprint in the universe.

-6.4 Organizational Theory, Culture, and Strategic Choice
+6.4 Organisational Theory, Organisational Culture, and Complexity Theory

-Organizational theory studies groups and their behaviour, while Strategic Choice discusses leadership and how it influences the evolution of an organization.
+Organisational theory studies groups and their behaviour, while Strategic Choice discusses leadership and how it influences the evolution of an organization.

 Theories explaining behavioural patterns through time abound and depend heavily on philosophical concepts such as the role of the individual, the primacy of the group over the individual or vice versa, the definition of organizations (systems seeking equilibrium vs learning organizations, …), and the emergence of a shared reality.